 Cadent is making sure the customer experience of gas works is as non-disruptive as possible.
 Our role was vital to promote the economic and community benefits of the gas mains replacement programme.

 In granting Cadent permission to undertake the work, Transport for London and local authorities in multiple London boroughs asked for a significant commitment to stakeholder engagement.

-We created and maintain a robust communications narrative around the project’s community and safety considerations and are working with Cadent and contractor teams to ensure they live these values.
-Our team is continually producing promotional materials to explain the needs for the works and translate complex engineering information into concise explanations to generate understanding and acceptance from the public.
+We created and continue to maintain a robust communications narrative around the project’s community and safety considerations.
+We are working with Cadent and contractor teams to ensure they live these values.
+Our team is continually producing promotional materials to explain the needs for the works.
+This helps to translate complex engineering information into concise explanations to generate understanding and acceptance from the public.

-Public exhibitions, community liaison working group meetings and briefings relating to key developments for local MPs, councils, schools, businesses and the wider public are integral to our engagement strategy.
+Public exhibitions, community liaison working group meetings and briefings were all tools to our success.
+Such events relating to key developments intended for local MPs, councils, schools, businesses and the wider public are integral to our engagement strategy.
 This is underpinned by providing regular stakeholder updates through email and letters to mitigate risk of project delays and sustained stakeholder opposition.

 To mitigate the risk of project delays, negative media coverage or sustained stakeholder opposition, we respond to stakeholder feedback.
 Using the expertise and specialist information provided by Cadent project teams working across London.